MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates.md

 1. In the text field type *Azure Support* and press Enter.
 Your screen should look like the following.
    :::image type="content" source="media/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates/spring-initializr-choices.png" alt-text="Spring Initializr with correct choices selected.":::
 1. At the bottom of the page, select **Generate**.
 1. When prompted, download the project to a path on your local computer.
-This tutorial uses an *ssltest* directory in the current user's home directory.
+This tutorial uses a *ssltest* directory in the current user's home directory.
 The values above will give you a *ssltest.zip* file in that directory.

 ### Enable the Spring Boot app to load the TLS/SSL certificate